Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/H-U-N-T-E-R-B-O-R-N---Deep-Dive.md

 Just like skinning, harvesting takes less time after you have dressed down more carcasses, and you will get better (higher quality, and more) results as your harvesting level increases.
 Again, a hunting knife can also make a difference if you've turned that feature on.

-Most animals will also give you bones, which aren't an alchemy ingredient for a item you can use to craft primative weapons.
+Most animals will also give you bones, which aren't an alchemy ingredient for a item you can use to craft primitive weapons.

 ## Butchering